Furkanzmc/dotfiles/README.md

 ## Git Config

-Add teh following to your local `.gitconfig` file:
+Add the following to your local `.gitconfig` file:

 ```git
 [include]